splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - :code:`environment`
      - Environment for all the spans produced by the application.
 For example, ``dev``, ``test``, or ``prod``.
    * - :code:`appName`
      - Sets the application name.
-If not set, the bundle name is used instead.
+If not set, the library uses the bundle name instead.
 Default value is nil.
    * - :code:`ignoreURLs`
      - Regular expression pattern that matches URLs you want to ignore when reporting HTTP activity.
    * - :code:`spanFilter`